 Investment securities available for sale comprise securities that are not actively traded and are intended to be held for an indefinite period of time.
-Such securities are available for sale and may be sold should the need arise, including liquidity needs, or considering the impacts of changes in interest rates, exchange rates or equity prices.
+Such securities are available for sale and may be sold should the need arise, including liquidity needs, or considering the impacts of changes in interest rates or exchange rates.